lei1205/YOLO2VoTTjson/README.md

 2. Save pictures and txt in two separated folders
-3. Run `yolo2VoTTjson.v1.py`
+3. Run `YOLO2VoTTjson.v1.py`
-4. Move the JSON file just created to the same level of the pictures folder
+4. Move the JSON file just created to the same level of the picture folder
-5. Open the pictures directory with VoTT
+5. Open the picture folder with VoTT